Ivan Kaye: Career

-Kaye made his theatre debut in 1980 at Sadler's Wells Theatre in London as Willie Wonka in a stage version of Charlie and the Chocolate Factory.
+Kaye made his theatre debut in 1980 at Sadler's Wells Theatre in London as Willy Wonka in a stage version of Charlie and the Chocolate Factory.
 More theatre roles followed throughout the 1980s and 1990s, e.g. at the Royal National Theatre and the Piccadilly Theatre (The Rocky Horror Show).

 In 1990, he started his television career by guest starring in the crime shows The Paradise Club and The Bill.
 In 1992 he played the leading part Sam Sterne in ITV's crime show Sam Saturday.
 Since then he has played almost 50 roles in television and, from 2004, in movies (Layer Cake, Control).

 Kaye's roles in recent international productions include drug baron Polo Yakur in Assassination Games (2011), the Duke of Milan Ludovico Sforza in The Borgias (2011-2013), Joshua Collins, father of the main character Barnabas Collins (Johnny Depp) in Dark Shadows (2012), famous Viking warrior Ivar the Boneless in Hammer of the Gods (2013), pub landlord Mick Sturrock in BBC One's crime show The Coroner (2015-2016) and the Saxon King Aelle of Northumbria in History channel's period drama Vikings (2013-2017).

 Aside from his villain roles as cold-blooded Polo Yakur (a "stand-out performance") and unscrupulous Duke Ludovico it is mainly his portrayal of King Aelle - in Vikings the deadly enemy and nemesis of the legendary hero of the show Ragnar Lothbrok (Travis Fimmel) - that has recently shaped Kaye's international profile.
 In his Twitter bio he describes himself as "Villain for Hire".
 His performances in the second part of season 4 of Vikings have been met with increased interest as his character King Aelle is of pivotal importance in the scenes of Ragnar's death and at the centre of attention during his own execution through the blood eagle torture inflicted by Ragnar's sons in revenge for the death of their father.
 In an interview on his character King Aelle in September 2017, Kaye contested the assessment of this antagonist as a villain - an assessment that had already been subject to disputes between parts of the audience.

 Earlier internationally known roles include Reuben Starkadder in the television film Cold Comfort Farm (1995) and Adonija in the German-Italian-French co-production Solomon (1997).
 Mainly in the United Kingdom, Kaye is also known for his characters Dr. Jonathan Leroy in 27 episodes of the soap opera EastEnders in 2003-2004 and the herdsman Bryan in all of the episodes of the 4 Series television sitcom The Green Green Grass (2005-2009).